VicPena/VicPena.github.io/index.md

 # Teaching

 * At Baruch
- * STA2000: Business Statistics
+  * STA2000: Business Statistics.
- * STA9750: Statistical programming
+  * STA9750: Statistical Programming.

 * At Duke
   * A&S101: Introduction to Quantitative and Qualitative Reasoning (Summer Term II, 2017, 2018).